pulapas/sagemaker-ground-truth-label-training-console/README.md

 ![Naviagte to Amazon SageMaker](./images/1_1.png)

-2. Click on Open SageMaker Studio.
+2. Click on Launch SageMaker Studio.

 ![Navigate to Sagemaker Studio](./images/4_1.png)

 3. You should already see a user "sagemakeruser" created for you.
-Click on Open Studio, you will be directed to Launcher screen.
+Click on Launch app -> Studio, you will be directed to Launcher screen.

 ![Navigate to Sagemaker Studio](./images/4_2.png)